ENHANCE-PET/MOOSE/README.md

 ```bash
 moosez -d <path_to_image_dir> -m clin_ct_organs
 ```
-Likewise, to run multiple models e.g. organs, ribs, and vertebrae, you can use the following command:
+Likewise, to run multiple models, e.g. organs, ribs, and vertebrae, you can use the following command:

 ```bash
 moosez -d <path_to_image_dir> \